How can we help?

-MPA claims must be accompanied by a referral from a registered practitioner.
+A referral from a registered practitioner must accompany MPA claims.
+This must be accompanied with a receipt showing your full name, date of purchase, name of device and details of the service provider the device was purchased from.
+(If purchased from a pharmacy, an official pharmacy receipt will be accepted.)
 The following are examples of items that can be claimed under the MPA category: Nebulisers*, Humidifiers*, Blood Glucose Monitors*, Heart Rate/Blood Pressure Monitors*, Support Aids/Mobility Aids, Compression Garments, Non-cosmetic Prosthesis (Premium Extras only), and TENS Machine/Circulation Booster*.

-The MPA category also covers hire and repairs to appliances that are covered under the category and up to the annual limit.
+The MPA category also covers hire and repairs to appliances, up to the annual limit for this category.

-* Navy Health will not pay benefits on any services, treatments or products received outside of Australia or when purchased from a provider without an Australian Business Number (ABN).
-As a consequence we strongly advise all members consider Navy Health Travel Insurance when travelling overseas to cover emergency expenses when outside of Australia.
+*Navy Health will not pay benefits on any services, treatments or products received outside of Australia or when purchased from a provider without an Australian Business Number (ABN).
+As a consequence, we strongly advise all members to consider travel insurance when travelling overseas to cover emergency expenses when outside of Australia.

-CPAP devices cannot be purchased more than once in any three (3) year period.
-The maximum three year replacement period applies to any three year rolling period from the first date of purchase.
+A CPAP device cannot be purchased more than once in any three (3) year period.
+The maximum three year replacement period commences on the first date of purchase.

 Department of Veterans' Affairs

-Members who are, or become Department of Veterans’ Affairs (DVA) Gold Card holders have the option of retaining or cancelling their cover with Navy Health.
-Where a member chooses to retain their coverage, benefits will be paid on out-of-pocket costs incurred after the DVA payment, however the benefit must not exceed the total charge or the Navy Health benefits and annual limits.
+Members who become Veteran Gold Cardholders have the option of retaining or cancelling their cover with Navy Health.
+Where a member chooses to retain their coverage, benefits will be paid on out-of-pocket costs incurred after the Veteran Card payment; however the amount must not exceed the total charge or the Navy Health benefit limits.

-Where a member with a DVA Gold Card has Premium Hospital coverage, Navy Health will pay the supplement (top up) benefit for a private room in a private hospital, as DVA already cover the cost of a shared ward.
+For members with a Veteran Gold Card who hold top hospital coverage, Navy Health will pay the supplement (top-up) benefit for a private room in a private hospital.

 Going to Hospital

 Going to hospital can be daunting whether it be your first time or one of many.
-This information will take you through the steps of planning your hospital stay, the process of being admitted and what to ask when you leave.
+This information will take you through the steps of planning your upcoming admission and some important questions to ask.

 Before going to hospital